 -

-Disguising Tasks as Key Results: As mentioned earlier, if you can complete it in an afternoon, it is an initiative, not a Key Result.
+Tasks disguised as Key Results.
+If you can complete it in an afternoon, it’s an initiative, not a Key Result.
 If you measure output instead of outcome, you are missing the core value of the framework.

-At the end of the 90-day cycle, it is time to grade your performance.
-This is a moment for objective reflection, not subjective judgment.
+At the end of the 90-day cycle, you grade your performance.
+This is a moment for honest reflection, not subjective judgment.

 -

-0.7 to 1.0 (Green - Success): You delivered!
-In the OKR philosophy, consistently hitting 70% of an ambitious, stretch goal is considered a massive success.
-It means you pushed the team hard and achieved significant growth.
-If you easily hit 1.0 on every Key Result, your goals are simply not ambitious enough.
+0.7 to 1.0 (green, success): you delivered.
+In the OKR philosophy, consistently hitting 70% of an ambitious stretch goal is a real win.
+It means you pushed the team hard and achieved real growth.
+If you easily hit 1.0 on every Key Result, your goals weren’t ambitious enough.

 -

-0.4 to 0.6 (Yellow - Partial Success): You made meaningful progress, but fell short of the target.
-This is the time to analyze the bottlenecks.
+0.4 to 0.6 (yellow, partial success): you made meaningful progress, but fell short.
+This is the time to analyse the bottlenecks.
 Did you lack resources?
 Did priorities shift mid-quarter?

 -

-0.0 to 0.3 (Red - Failure to Launch): You failed to make meaningful progress.
-Do not punish the team; instead, use this as a learning opportunity.
+0.0 to 0.3 (red, failure to launch): you didn’t move the needle.
+Don’t punish the team.
+Use it as a learning moment.
 Was the Key Result impossible to measure?
-Was it the wrong goal entirely?
-Adjust your strategy for the upcoming quarter.
+Was it the wrong goal?
+Adjust your strategy for next quarter.

-Transitioning your team to an outcome-based framework takes time, dedication, and the right tools.
+Moving your team to an outcome-based framework takes time and the right tools.
 You do not have to build your process from scratch.

-We have bundled our most effective, road-tested resources into a complete kit to help you implement OKR flawlessly.
+We’ve bundled our most road-tested resources into a single kit to help you implement OKR cleanly.

 Download the Free OKR Master Kit, which includes: